nttlevine/nttlevine.github.io/recent_artwork/index.md

 [Even the Toothbrush Was Digital](https://youtu.be/UEXgznoUKl4) _is the second video essay that I created and was for a course I took in the fall of 2020.
 The goal of this project was to explore my relationship to technology during my time working-from-home because of COVID-19 and reflecting on the intersectionality of technological and work experiences._

 [Rotary Number Pad Infomercial](https://youtu.be/16BeWr7bywQ) _is a fake advertisement I created for Alden Bradford's electronics project where he transformed a rotary phone into a number pad for computers.
 Is it a practical item?
-Wil this be the next technological sensation?
+Will this be the next technological sensation?
 Does this feel a little adjacent to Steam Punk technologies?
 I'll let you decide._